coreexponentdev/fullstack-engineer-assessment-repo/README.md

 ## Frontend
-Create a frontend application utilizing the REST API you created in the previous section.
+Create a frontend application using frontend technologies such as HTML, CSS, JavaScript.
+Make sure to utilize the REST API you created in the previous section.

 ## Bonus